Abditus0/VMware-to-Hyper-V-VM-Migration/README.md

 - Avoid running conversions over network shares for faster performance

 - After migration, test the VM thoroughly before deploying it in production

-## Skills You Will Learn

-- VMware/Hyper-V VM management

-- Disk conversion (VMDK → VHDX)

-- Hyper-V virtual machine setup (if new)

-- Migration verification and troubleshooting*

 ### Migration Steps